cdp-mapsync/geosync-help/content/z-tools-app/guide-for-z-tools-3d-view-creation.md

 ---
+title: Guide for Z-Tools 3D View Creation
 _template: new_doc
-title: "Guide for Z-Tools 3D View Creation"
 ---

 Step by step guide for using the Standard Publisher tool in Z-Tools to visualize point clouds on your local computer.